djc/topfew-rs/README.md

 This is a reimplementation of that tool in idiomatic stable Rust.

 The initial Rust version was 2.9x faster than Tim's Go implementation;
-current master appears to be around 6.7x faster thanks to some additional optimizations.
+current main appears to be around 6.7x faster thanks to some additional optimizations.
 The Rust version currently has slightly fewer non-test SLOC than the Go version.
 Thanks to [Thomas Andreas Jung](https://github.com/blob79) for contributing substantial performance improvements.